 Will I get ICP again?

-- Women who have ICP in one pregnancy have over an 80% chance of developing it in a future pregnancy.
+- Women who have ICP in one pregnancy have around an 80% chance of developing it in a future pregnancy.

 - If you are expecting more than one baby this increases your risk of developing it.